rickmakkee/jekyll-webpack-skeleton/README.md

 #### Install Node.js

-[Node.js](https://nodejs.org/en/) allows you to run JavaScript code on a server, Muban uses Node.js so you'll need to make sure you have a recent version installed on your computer.
+[Node.js](https://nodejs.org/en/) allows you to run JavaScript code on a server, This project uses Node.js so you'll need to make sure you have a recent version installed on your computer.

 ##### Using Homebrew on MacOS, Linux or Windows 10.